AllenDowney/EqualityWEF/HALE/jb/index.md

 - [Validation Experiments](validation.md) - Model validation comparing WHO and IHME indicators to ensure results remain stable across data sources.

+- [Time Series Analysis](time_series_report.md) - Trends in health indicators and gender gaps (2000-2019), visualizing how HALE, Life Expectancy, and cause-specific mortality indicators have evolved over time.

+- [Temporal Analysis](temporal.md) - Evolution of health patterns and gender gaps over time (2000-2019).
+Runs predictive models at five-year intervals (2000, 2005, 2010, 2015, 2019) and compares results to examine how indicator importance and intervention opportunities have changed.

 ## Methodology

 We use Elastic Net regression to model the gender gap in life expectancy and HALE as a function of cause-specific mortality indicators.
 This approach handles the high correlation among predictors and identifies which patterns of mortality are most strongly associated with the life expectancy gap.